Gartner Magic Quadrant for Digital Marketing Hubs – DMH

 CAUTIONS

 • Site-engagement focus.
 BlueConic’s hub vision is narrow.
 Its strength is in collecting interaction data gathered through site visits or mobile interactions.
 For truly unified profiles across multiple touchpoints, including offline, the marketer will need to manage third-party relationships and onboarding using other partners.
-BlueConic has integrations with data management platforms (DMPs) and demand-side platforms (DSPs) for advertising but doesn’t natively support audience extension.
+BlueConic has integrations with data management platforms (DMP) and demand-side platforms (DSP) for advertising but doesn’t natively support audience extension.

 • Identity.
 While references praised BlueConic for its data capture and profile management, these should not be confused with authoritative identity offerings.
 BlueConic allows the marketer to create rules but does not have a proprietary data or offline data onboarding offering or feature probabilistic cross-device ID.